ninya9k/anonstream/README.md

 You can change the stream title while streaming and it will update for all viewers.
 Edit `title.txt` to do that.

 If you restart FFmpeg while you're streaming, viewers will have to refresh the page.
-Viewers with JavaScript are prompted to refresh the page.
+All viewers are prompted to refresh the page.

 ### Stop streaming